minizzang/ID311-MyOwnDiary/README.md

   - Features were descripted more in detail in the [2.
 Description of the Application](#2-description-of-the-application).
 ### 2) Known Bugs
 - `Welcome_KAIST` Connecting Problem
-  - A very weird thing happens when we connect the wi-fi `Welcome_KAIST` provided by KAIST and visit the application.
+  - A very weird thing happens when we connect the Wi-Fi `Welcome_KAIST` provided by KAIST and visit the application.
 You can't save the diary!
-It keeps making timeout only to fail.
-However, using other wi-fi or your own hotspot, it works normally again.
+It keeps making timeout when request to firebase storage only to fail.
+However, using other Wi-Fi or your own hotspot, it works normally again.
 We tried to fix this bug, but finally we decided that this wan't our problem, but `Welcome_KAIST`'s.

 ## 5. Tried Novel Feature & Library & Tool
 ### 1) [Vue](https://vuejs.org/)